Deduplicate HubSpot Companies and Salesforce Accounts

 When you're satisfied with the results in your preview, you can merge the records in your CRM.

-Under Step 5, click the Review button, and this time select Update mode.
+Under Step 4, click the Review button, and this time, select Update mode.

 Save Templates and Setup Automation to Maintain Formatting

-After you've seen the results in the CRM and you are satisfied with how the operation runs, you can set up ongoing automated deduplication for HubSpot and Salesforce records with Insycle templates, or integrate with Workflows on the HubSpot side.
+After you've seen the results in the CRM and you are satisfied with how the operation runs, you can set up ongoing automated deduplication for HubSpot and Salesforce records with Insycle templates, or integrate with Hubspot Workflows or Salesforce Flows.

 With automation, you'll save time and ensure that HubSpot and Salesforce are consistently deduplicated while keeping the sync active.